Watch, share, and comment on issues

 The easiest way to share an issue is by grabbing a link to it and sending it using your favorite messaging app or email.
 Open an issue you want to share and hover your pointer over the issue key in the top-left corner (ABC-123, for example).
 You'll see a small copy icon pop out, which you can click to copy the link to the issue.

 Comments can range from simple text updates to let watchers know what's happening on the issue, to code snippets, images, tables, and more.
 The editor converts things like links, code, and markdown on-the-fly, so you can paste in your content and let the editor do the work.

-To view a history of the changes made to an issue, click on the Comments drop-down menu at the bottom of the issue and choose History.
+To view issue history or the work log, click on the Comments drop-down menu at the bottom of the issue and choose History or Work log.